belle2/basf2/analysis/doc/Variables.rst

   modular_analusis.variablesToNtuple(variables=my_list,
                                      ...)

-It is also possible to use `variableCollection`.
+It is also possible to create user-defined variable collections.
 Name of the variable collection can be threated as a variable name, and hence one would have the following syntax in the steering file:

 .. code:: python